CivicActions/guidebook/docs/04-how-we-work/tools/presentation-slides.md

-# CivicActions Presentation Slides Template
+# Civic Actions Presentation Slides Template

-The CivicActions presentation template is available  [here](https://docs.google.com/presentation/d/13fIQZjhIgGJFeb-n1ulBELMN8Gwa3jezdPqCVsabFgc/edit#slide=id.gc3270a5c8_0_14)
+The Civic Actions presentation template is available  [here](https://docs.google.com/presentation/d/13fIQZjhIgGJFeb-n1ulBELMN8Gwa3jezdPqCVsabFgc/edit#slide=id.gc3270a5c8_0_14)

 You can use this slide deck template as you see fit